InquiryInstitute/bibliotech/assets/README.md

 ## Index background image

-Place your Beauty & the Beast library image at:
+The background image is located at:

-- `assets/beauty-and-the-beast-library.jpg`
+- `assets/f1b2f576b973d97b4c28c5695446f933.webp`

-This repo intentionally does not include copyrighted artwork; you supply the image file.
+This image is used as the background for the bibliotech index page with dark theme overlays applied.